AdaCore/spark2014/docs/ug/usage_scenarios.rst

    packages must be in |SPARK|.
 Note that the latest version of the SPARK 2005 toolset facilitates this migration by ignoring |SPARK| pragmas.

+Note that some users may wish to take advantage of the new |SPARK| contracts and tools whilst retaining the more restrictive nature of SPARK 2005.
+(Many of the restrictions from SPARK 2005 have been lifted in |SPARK| because improvements in the tools mean that sound analysis can be performed without them, but some projects may need to operate in a more constrained environment.)
+This can be achieved using ``pragma Restrictions (SPARK_05)``.
+For further details of this restriction please see the GNAT Reference Manual.

 .. _analyze legacy Ada software:

 Analyze legacy Ada software